kristen1028/MathDataScience/Problem_Set_3.md

 mean = [0.485, 0.456, 0.406]
 std = [0.229, 0.224, 0.225]
 ```
+The code block specifies a directory path to flower data and sets normalization parameters (mean and standard deviation) for image processing, which are commonly used with pretrained deep learning models.

 # Define the image transformations for the dataset
 ```python